 What causes your water heater to leak from the bottom?

-There are a few places that water heaters will leak over time.
+There are a few places where water heater leaks can occur.
 You may not have noticed immediately, but perhaps you’ve had hints like low hot water pressure or dampness in the basement.
 Whenever water is involved, it’s important to deal with it right away to avoid water damage.

-Here are the places you want to inspect.
+Here are the places you want to inspect for the root cause of your leak.

 Your hot water tank consists of two separate tanks.
 There is the internal tank, which is covered with insulation, and then the outer tank, which is the one you see.